 Professor Carol Hill

-- Professor of Health and Social Policy/ Head of School (Interdisciplinary Studies)
+- Professor of Health and Social Policy (Interdisciplinary Studies)

 Professor Carol Hill is Head of School and Director of Campus, University of Glasgow, Dumfries Campus.